aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 1. **Set up your configuration** (`configuration.xml`)
     * Set the `Region` value to your selected region for the backend services and GameLift resources
     * Set the `DeploymentBucketName` to a **globally unique** name for the code deployment bucket.
 The deployment script in step 2 will create this S3 bucket for storing backend code artifacts.
-    * Set the `SecondaryRegion` value in the script to your selected secondary location as we're running the Fleet in two different Regions
+    * Set the `SecondaryRegion` value in the script to your selected secondary location as we're running the game server fleet in two different Regions
 2. **Deploy the Backend API and PreRequirements stacks** (`deployBackendAndPreRequirements.ps1`)
     * Run the script to deploy the backend API and the PreRequirements Stack (`./deployBackendAndPreRequirements.ps1`)
     * This will run two scripts to deploy both the serverless backend with SAM (*GameServiceAPI/deploy.ps1*) as well as the Cognito and IAM resources we need for configuration with CloudFormation (*FleetDeployment/deployPreRequirements.ps1*).
     * Select 'R' if prompted to run the individual scripts
     * Replace the value of `role_arn` in `LinuxServerBuild/amazon-cloudwatch-agent.json` with the one created by the stack.
 You can find this as an output of the deployment script or as an Output of the GameLiftExamplePreRequirements stack in CloudFormation.
+This is used later on to configure CloudWatch Agent to send server logs and metrics to.
 3. **Move to Unity instructions** for the game server and client builds deployment.
 C++ deployment doesn't support Windows currently.
     * [Unity deployment README](README_UnityClientServer.md)